dragosprju/y50-subwoofer-linux-enabler/README.md

 ### Even if you inspect the script, it might not be as easy as just incrementing some numbers by 1 every time to safely see if the script can make your subwoofer worker.
 It might be that the script is now enabling the wrong pins by doing bad modifications, by enabling high volumes.

 #### The rest of the README below was also applicable in 2017.
 It is not applicable anymore.
 Even if Ubuntu 16.04 is mentioned, do not try this script on Ubuntu 16.04 as other updates on Ubuntu 16.04 might have happened too that would make this script incompatible and risky.
-I do not recommend this script anymore!
+It is not recommended!

 ---